mesonbuild/meson/docs/markdown/Syntax.md

 ```

 One important difference in how variables work in Meson is that all
-objects are immutable.
-This is different from, for example, how Python
+objects are stored by value.
+This is different from, for example, how
-works.
+Python works.

 ```meson
 var1 = [1, 2, 3]